 The experiments had two phases: an exposure phase and an explicit learning phase.
 In both phases, participants saw images of imaginary creatures with body parts such as heads, tails, and antennae in various shapes and colors.

-Read the whole story: National Institutes of Health
+Read the whole story (subscription may be required): National Institutes of Health